privacyguides/blog.privacyguides.org/docs/posts/integrating-metadata-removal.md

     - Guide
 license: BY-SA
 ---
-# Removing Metadata from Your Photos, Videos, and Other Files
+# Removing Metadata From Your Photos, Videos, and Other Files

 When sharing files, it's important to remove associated metadata.
 Image files commonly include [Exif](https://en.wikipedia.org/wiki/Exif) data, and sometimes photos even include GPS coordinates within its metadata.<!-- more -->